fyodor-org-uk/fyodor/user-guide/string-generators/index.md

 ##Character Sets##

 You can also customise the set of characters that a `StringGenerator` will select from.
+There are several ways to do this, the simplest is probably this:

+{% highlight java %}
+RDG.string(Integer, String)
+RDG.string(Integer, char[])
+RDG.string(Range<Integer>, String)
+RDG.string(Range<Integer>, char[])
+{% endhighlight %}

+which will return a `StringGenerator` that takes the supplied `char`s as the underlying source.
+For instance in Fyodor's `NINumberGenerator` the last character needs to be an A, B, C or D.
+This is generated with

+{% highlight java %}
+RDG.string(1, "ABCD")
+{% endhighlight %}

-There are several ways to do this, the first one is by specifying a range of integers that correspond to Unicode character points.
+If this is too limited you can specify a range of integers that correspond to Unicode character points.
 The default set of characters in Fyodor (used in the examples above) is `Range.closed(33,126)` which corresponds to the following characters: